 We appreciate your support and would like you to work with your students who bring their cell phone, I-watches or other 2-way devises to school to remember to turn them off and put them out of sight before entering the building in the morning.

 Greetings from the music room!

-Just a reminder that choir starts this year at 8:00 am please have your singer arrive on time but not before 7:55am.
-Many students walk and with the cold dark months approaching buddy groups are always a good idea.
-Reflective clothing and good winter gear is important as well we move towards fall and winter.
+Just a reminder that choir starts at 8:00 am on Wednesdays.
+Many students walk, buddy groups are always a good idea and encouraged, reflective clothing and good winter gear is important as well.

-Thank you for all you do to support music here at Ursa Major and in your child’s education.
+Thank you for all your support for the music program here at Ursa Major and in your child’s education.
 As always feel free to contact me here at school or send me an email with any musical questions!